Audrum/multinstall/README.md

 * Activate Windows 10 and Windows 11
 * Activate Office

+## Download

+It can be downloaded from [Releases](https://github.com/audrum/multinstall/releases) section or from here -> [multinstall.ps1](https://github.com/audrum/multinstall/releases/download/v0.1/multinstall.ps1)

 ## How to use

 Open PowerShell as admin and set your execution policy to **Unrestricted** executing the command: